ollieh-m/CV/README.md

 #####Haverstock School, _Guitar teacher_ (September 2008 - February 2010)<br />

-##Interests
+##Other

 I write songs on the guitar occassionally, and play drums in two covers bands.
 I meditate by practicing paraddidles and double-stroke rolls to a metronome.

-I have a whippet puppy who's starting track racing.
+I have a puppy whippet called Mabel who's started track racing.
 I run a bit as well.
 But I can't keep up.